 Communicate your program to your employees.

-This should include explaining the goals and objectives of your program, as well as the behaviors and achievements that you want to recognize.
+This should include explaining the goals and objectives of your program, as well as the behaviors and achievements you want to recognize.

 Evaluate and improve your program regularly.